 Arachnophobia is usually treated via systematic desensitization, also known as exposure therapy.
 Systematic desensitization involves repeatedly exposing a person to the object of their fear in a safe and controlled manner.
 You may wish to enlist the help of a mental health professional when trying these techniques at home.

-In order to expose yourself to spiders in a safe and controlled manner, it is a good idea to prepare yourself via relaxation techniques, and by addressing and changing any negative beliefs and thought patterns that may be increasing your fear experience.
+To expose yourself to spiders in a safe and controlled manner, it is a good idea to prepare yourself via relaxation techniques, and by addressing and changing any negative beliefs and thought patterns that may be increasing your fear experience.

 You can figure out what negative beliefs and thought patterns might be making your anxiety worse by writing about your fear of spiders.
-By writing out your thoughts on spiders you can pick out specific beliefs and repeating thoughts that are untrue or non-useful and replace them with more positive beliefs and thought patterns, and practice running those positive beliefs and thought patterns through your head as you imagine seeing a spider.
+By writing out your thoughts on spiders, you can pick out specific beliefs and repeating thoughts that are untrue or non-useful and replace them with more positive beliefs and thought patterns, and practice running those positive beliefs and thought patterns through your head as you imagine seeing a spider.

 Once you have prepared yourself, you can practice “exposing” yourself to spiders by starting with just thinking about spiders until the thought no longer causes extreme distress.
 Once you have mastered thinking about spiders without experiencing a phobic fear response you can graduate to looking at pictures of spiders, then videos of spiders, looking at spiders behind glass, and finally looking at and even possibly interacting with spiders up close with no barrier between you and the spider.